Anveshnaaa/MarketMind/README.md

 ## The Tech Behind It

-I built this using a **MongoDB Sharded Cluster** - basically a distributed database that can handle massive amounts of data by splitting it across multiple servers.
+We built this using a **MongoDB Sharded Cluster** - basically a distributed database that can handle massive amounts of data by splitting it across multiple servers.
 Here's what's running:

 - **10 Docker containers** working together as one big database
 - **1 Mongos Router** - the "front desk" that routes your queries